i30817/libretrofuzz/README.rst

   --filters TEXT        Filename glob filters for game labels in the playlist,
                         you can add this option more than once.
-This is the only way to force a refresh from inside the program if the thumbnails already exists in the cache.
+This is the only way to force a refresh from inside the program if the thumbnails already exist in the cache.
   --no-merge            Disables thumbnails download if there is at least one
                         thumbnail type in cache for a label to it avoid mixing thumbnail sources on repeated calls.
 No effect if